Probability: Types of Events

 - If the 1st card was not a King, then the 2nd card is slightly more likely to be a King, as 4 of the 51 cards left are King.

-This is because you are removing cards from the deck.
+This is because we are removing cards from the deck.

-Replacement: When you put each card back after drawing it the chances don't change, as the events are independent.
+Replacement: When we put each card back after drawing it the chances don't change, as the events are independent.

 Without Replacement: The chances will change, and the events are dependent.

-You can learn more about this at Dependent Events: Conditional Probability
+You can learn more at Dependent Events: Conditional Probability

-When you have Dependent Events it helps to make a "Tree Diagram"
+When we have Dependent Events it helps to make a "Tree Diagram"

 Example: Soccer Game